davecurryco/mystic-spheres/HuntForTheBlackDawn.md

 The Opanala River drains into Yrkiz Bay by means of a hundred channels that wind through a delta.
 Near the head of the delta, a tributary stream runs past a fetid swamp of rush-choked marshes, moss-grown cypress and mangroves, treacherous quicksands, and scum-covered ponds.
 Narrow, twisting waterways thread through the bog.

-At the rotten heart of the swamp is the lair of the Bog Witch, whose domain this is.
+Tucked into a corner of the swamp behind multiple wards and obstacles is the lair of the Bog Witch, whose domain this is.

 ### A) Stockade Ruins